 - LMR and DMR radios

-We can provide Bluetooth test services, Wi-Fi test services, Zigbee test services and LIPD testing services for Australian RCM compliance, New Zealand GURL compliance, European CE marking (R&TTE/RED directives), USA FCC wireless compliance and Canadian IC approval and certification.
+We can provide Bluetooth test services, Wi-Fi test services, Zigbee test services and LIPD testing services for Australian RCM compliance, New Zealand GURL compliance, European CE marking (R&TTE/RED directives), USA FCC wireless compliance and Canadian ISED approval and certification.
 We can also provide testing services for Japanese MIC certification.

 Overview of key certification services: